 If possible, take the wood furniture with mold outside to clean to prevent spores from spreading to other areas of your home.
-If that is not possible and the mildew is dry, use the dusting/upholstery attachment of your vacuum to suction away the mold.
+If that is not possible and the mildew is dry, use your vacuum's dusting or upholstery attachment to suction away the mold.

 Follow the methods for deep cleaning to help clean away remaining spores and restore the finish of the wood.

 If you suspect your wood furniture piece is an antique or collectible crafted by a revered wood maker, have the item evaluated by a professional appraiser before you polish or deep clean the wood.
 Depending on the region and the item being assessed, it can cost between $25 and $300 an hour to get a qualified appraisal.

 Remember that good-quality solid wood furniture has longevity.
 Even if furniture joints are starting to loosen or scratches have overtaken a furniture piece, it's considerably cheaper to repair than replace.
 And, it's significantly better for the environment to reuse or upcycle than discard.